TravelMapping/DataProcessing/RUNNING.md

 ### Obtaining an account and logging in

 Request an account by email to travmap@teresco.org.
 We will select a username and you can set a password when you first log in.
+You will also be given a port number to specify with your Secure Shell (ssh) connection.
+We run `sshd` on a nonstandard port to enhance security, so please don't publicize it.

 #### For Windows users

 To connect with PuTTY from Windows, run the "PuTTY" program (not pscp or WinSCP).
-You will create a new connection and enter `noreaster.teresco.org` in the host name, and the port number that you will be given with your account information (we run `sshd` on a nonstandard port to enhance security, so please don't publicize it).
+You will create a new connection and enter `noreaster.teresco.org` in the host name, and the port number that you will be given with your account information.
 You will be prompted for your username and password.

 #### For Mac, Linux, and other Unix-like system users